Bayesian Repulsive Mixture Modeling with Mat\'ern Point Processes: Posterior inference for MRMM

-Having cycled through all elements of $\G \cup \Gt \cup \Ft$, we have a new partition $(\G^*,\Gt^*,\Ft^*)$, after which the augmented Poisson events $\Ft^*$ are discarded; see also \cref{alg:relabel} and \cref{fig:relabel} in the appendix.
+Having cycled through all elements of $\G \cup \Gt \cup \Ft$, we have a new partition $(\G^*,\Gt^*,\Ft^*)$, after which the augmented Poisson events $\Ft^*$ are discarded.
 The augmented factor $\au$ in this procedure governs the cardinality of augmented events $\Ft$.
 A larger $\au$ results in faster mixing, but higher computational cost.
-Our experiments suggests that a moderate augmentation factor (somewhere between 5 to 10) adequately balances mixing and computation.
+Our experiments in the supplementary material suggest that a moderate augmentation factor of 5 adequately balances mixing and computation.

 \textbf{3) Updating cluster assignments $z$ and component weights $\ww$:} Given $\XX$ and mixture parameters $\ss$ and $\ww$, we can easily resample the assignments $\zz$ that were discarded at the start of the previous step.
 This is no different from standard mixture models; for observation $i$: $ p(z_i = g | - ) \propto l^g_i, \ \forall g \in G. $ Clusters assignments for all observations are conditionally independent, so that these assignments can be carried out in parallel.